 Students are also required to access the Degree Audit Reporting System (DARS) throughout their college career to verify that degree requirements are being met.

-Applicants must have taken the following coursework: introductory courses in financial and managerial accounting, college math through business calculus, and principles of economics (micro and macro), statistics, and computer applications (recommended).
-A course in computer applications is recommended.
+Applicants must complete the following coursework: introductory courses in financial and managerial accounting, college math through business calculus, and principles of economics (micro and macro) and statistics.

 Students interested in sitting for the Illinois CPA examination should be aware of the Illinois Board of Examiners’ requirement of 24 hours of business courses.
 Further information about the exam can be found at http://www.illinois-cpa-exam.com.